krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 - Debug predictions provided by the model after it's deployed
 - Helps increase the trust and understanding of the model
 - Example: Why did the model predict a negative outcome such as a loan rejection for a given applicant?
+- Understanding WHY a model makes its decisions
+  - Helps with debugging and troubleshooting
+  - Helps with understanding a model’s limitations
+  - Helps with deciding how to use the model
+- Explainability Frameworks
+  - Shapeley Value Added (SHAP)
+  - Layer-Independent Matrix Factorization (LIME)
+  - Counterfactual Explanations
+- AWS Explainability Tools
+  - SageMaker Clarify + SageMaker Experiments – Which features are most important?
+  - SageMaker Clarify Online Explainability
+  - SageMaker Autopilot – Also works with Clarify

 Detect Bias (human)
 - Ability to detect and explain biases in your datasets and models